-BUT, One large, old, piscine predator may have eaten hundreds, or even thousands, of the small “Tropical Fish that graze directly upon a hardy blue green algae the carries the toxin before being caught by an angler.
+But, one large, old, piscine predator may have eaten hundreds, or even thousands, of the small tropical fish that graze directly upon hardy blue-green algae the carries the toxin before being caught by an angler.

-It was, and still is, a common problem in tropical or sub tropical areas, especially those with with numerous ship wrecks or islands with certain types of heavy metal ores, including a low grade copper deposit in the Virgin islands near the famous “Baths”.
+It was, and still is, a common problem in tropical or subtropical areas, especially those with numerous shipwrecks or islands with certain types of heavy metal ores, including a low-grade copper deposit in the Virgin islands near the famous “Baths”.
 Natives of the area will not eat a mutton snapper which is a highly prized food fish in Florida.
 I learned to prefer smaller snapper, grouper etc. and never did get sick from eating fish.
-We did not spear the largest “coral trout” on Australia’s Great Barrier Reef and referred to them as “Ciquetera Monsters!
+We did not spear the largest “coral trout” on Australia’s Great Barrier Reef and referred to them as “Ciguatera Monsters!

-On a trip to Africa a few years ago a customer of mine turned down some delicious yellow fin tuna shashimi.
-“My mercury level was high” he told me, “I ate a lot of tuna’.
+On a trip to Africa a few years ago a customer of mine turned down some delicious yellowfin tuna sashimi.
+“My mercury level was high,” he told me, “I ate a lot of tuna.”

-Download the info at www. safinacenter.org I was shocked at what I found!!
-Some fish I would never had guessed as a risk are only to be eaten once in a while and in small doses!
+Download the info at safinacenter.org I was shocked at what I found.
+Some fish I would never have guessed as a risk should only to be eaten once in a while and in small doses!